microsoft/ELL/docs/tutorials/Fun-with-Dogs-and-Cats/index.md

         lastHist = hist
 ````

-So if diff this `diff` is greater than some amount we know the user is looking at something new and then we go on to check to see if a new group is detected.
+So if this `diff` is greater than some amount we know the user is looking at something new and then we go on to check to see if a new group is detected.

 ### Toubleshooting